 Never stop refining your language skills

 You should keep your language skills up to date.
 Even in your native language, there may still be a lot to learn, especially in specialized areas such as business and technical language.
-Corporate and business language training programs by companies as Preply are extremely useful for developing proficiency in business English for you and your team.
+Corporate and business language training programs by companies such as Preply are extremely useful for developing proficiency in business English for you and your team.

 Specializing in one field increases your employability

 One of the best ways to improve your translation skills is to specialize in a particular field, say medicine, finance or legal translation.
-Specializing helps concentrate your skills and knowledge so you become effective and efficient.
+Specializing helps concentrate your skills and knowledge, so you become effective and efficient.
 The more you work in a certain field, the better you become.

 Other advantages of specializing include: